pcdavies/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba/SG-setup-terraform.md

 	![](images/SG-setup-terraform/025.png)

--	Update the path to your Terraform keys directory.
-In this case we have created a tf directory in D.  You may have put your files in another directory.
-Update the paths.
+-	Update your password.
+We suggest you use your cloud password.

 	![](images/SG-setup-terraform/026.png)